 Daniel Asadi Faezi and Mila Zhluktenko film the Aral Sea shore’s last inhabitants, who have lost their way of life to the desertification of their environment.
 Aralkum is a cinematic kaleidoscope of a desert landscape that used to be a lake.
 The surreal flickering of the Aral desert transforms into the waves of the former Aral Sea.
 The sand becomes water.
 An old man becomes a fisherman again.
 The case of the Aral “Sea” powerfully reveals the deadly impact of human activities—in this case, the intensive cultivation of cotton in the USSR—on an ecosystem.

-This short film is part of the programme Shorts: The Memory of Water.
-This shorts programme has been curated in collaboration with Go Short - International Short Film Festival Nijmegen.
+This short film has been part of the programme Shorts: The Memory of Water at the Movies that Matter Festival 2023, curated in collaboration with Go Short - International Short Film Festival Nijmegen.